slackalaxy/tales/README.md

-## Xfce 4.12 SlackBuilds tested on Slackware 15.0 beta.
+## Xfce 4.12 SlackBuilds for Slackware 15.0 beta.

 *NOTE!
 Everything seems to be working fine in a VM, but I still need to test these on a 'real' installation.*